fasttime/Q-exact/Q-exact.md

 **Params**

 - value  - The numeric value of the object being created.

+**Errors**

+The constructor throws an "Invalid argument" error if the argument cannot be converted to a finite numeric value.

 <a name="Q#add"></a>
 ##q.add(addend)